dipsylala/LEDStick_TFT/README.md

 ## Installation

 There are some 3rd party files for the TFT, SD Card and Touch in the 3rd Party Libraries folder.
 Add these to your Arduino library.
+They're the latest versions, but UTFT needed tweaking for versions of the ITDB32S Sainsmart display (look in UTFT\tft_drivers\ssd1289).
+These libraries can also be retrieved from http://www.rinkydinkelectronics.com

-The AdaFruit NeoPixel library can be retrieved from the usual sources and included.
-It can be the latest one.
+The AdaFruit NeoPixel library can be retrieved from the usual sources and included (https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation).

 ### Using the Arduino IDE:
 * I've used Arduino IDE 1.5.8 and 1.8.1 for compile-testing